Skip to content

 • Infection of the incision site

-These symptoms along with others can point to a serious problem and require immediate attention.
 See your doctor as soon as possible to find out what’s causing these complications, how to treat them, and how to prevent more from occurring.

 Driving Before You’re Ready

-Going Back to Work too Soon
+Going Back to Work Too Soon

 Some surgical procedures may require you to take off from work for a period of time.
 Make sure to talk to your doctor about when it’s safe to return to your job.
 Even then, you’ll need to keep your safety and recovery in mind once you’re back.